No Tags Found!

 Amend(0)

-The sandwich leave also applies when a company works 5 days a week.
+The sandwich leave also applies when a company works five days a week.
 Here, when an employee takes leave on Friday as well as on Monday, then all four days from Friday to Monday shall be credited as leaves in the leave account of the employee.

 The Sandwich Rule is not a law or act and is not mandatory.
-Several companies include it in their HR Leave Policy to have control over the frequency of leaves taken by the employees and to keep a check on the misuse of the weekends and holidays provided.
+Several companies include it in their HR Leave Policy to have control over the frequency of leaves taken by employees and to keep a check on the misuse of the weekends and holidays provided.

 I hope this will help!